77CRuta/Notes/EDA.md

 We perform Exploratory Data Analysis to give a brief overview of the data we're working with.

 Your CSV file can be hosted online and read using the code below, creating a data frame.
+= `getURL` enables the analyst to link the file from the web.

 ```{r}
 read.csv(text = getURL("link"))